Thinklab-SJTU/NAR-CO-Solver/README.md

 Follow the next steps and you shall reproduce the main results in our paper.

-**Note:** If you are seeing results way inferior than our paper, it is probably a reason of random seeds.
+**Note:** If you are seeing results way inferior to our paper, it is probably a reason of random seeds.
 Please delete the model weights and train the model again.

 ### Facility Location Problem (FLP)